What is retinoblastoma?

 Children with hereditary retinoblastoma should be watched closely for the development of possible eye tumors.
 The goal is to detect cancer at the earliest and most treatable stage in order to minimize the therapy that is required and to preserve vision.

 A specialized eye doctor called an ophthalmologist will conduct an eye exam as early as possible, even starting at birth, if there is a family history of retinoblastoma.
-Exams should then continue every one to two months during the first two years of life, and then gradually increase in time between exams (every three to four months, then every six months) as the child gets older.
-After age 5, regular yearly exams should occur for the rest of the patient’s life.
+Exams should then continue every one to two months during the first two years of life, and then less frequently as the child gets older.
+After age 5 years, regular yearly exams should occur for the rest of the patient’s life.
 The ophthalmologist will decide how often the exams should take place.

-Since there is also a small risk of tumors forming in the pineal gland, the child should have a magnetic resonance imaging (MRI) scan of the brain twice a year during the first five years of life.
+Since there is also a small risk of tumors forming in the pineal gland, the child should have a magnetic resonance imaging (MRI) scan of the brain twice a year through age four years.

-Currently, no standard exists for screening children with hereditary retinoblastoma for secondary cancers.
+Currently, no standard exists for screening children with hereditary retinoblastoma for other (also called secondary) cancers.
 Families should watch for any signs or symptoms (lumps, bumps, aches, pains, changes in moles or illness that does not go away) that cannot otherwise be easily explained.
-These should be evaluated by a doctor, as they might be a sign of an underlying tumor.
-Patients should also see their regular doctor at least yearly for a routine physical exam.
+These should be evaluated by a health care provider, as they might be a sign of an underlying tumor.
+Patients should also see their regular health care provider at least yearly for a routine physical exam.

 How do children get hereditary retinoblastoma?